RESIDENTS have told Wellington Town Council that they lay awake at night sometimes in fear that their homes will be flooded again.

 The Section 19 report offers some recommendations that could be taken by agencies – including the town council - in the future.

-Cllr Sean Pringle-Kosikowsky suggested it was important the town council got an emergency plan in order and stocked up on essential equipment to deal with future flooding.
+Cllr Sean Pringle-Kosikowsky suggested the town council created an emergency and stocked up on essential equipment to deal with looding.